itsnowcode/firebase-example/firestore_integration_test/README.md

 ### Known issues
 - In index.html, Firebase or Firestore JavaScript library version is 8.0.0 and above then an error occurs.
+- It succeeds when run in Flutter Web.
+But failed when run in Android Emulator.
+- Not implemented in iOS emulator.